Indianapolis 500 by year: 1911–1919

 1914: France takes its second consecutive 500 victory, this time with René Thomas, the first occasion for consecutive rookie winners.
 Also, in a technological breakthrough, inaugural race winner Ray Harroun, in charge of the United States Motor Company team, develops a fuel-sipping carburetor that runs on kerosene.
 Driver Willie Carlson's Maxwell chassis proceeds to run the race to an eventual ninth-place finish on a mere 30 gallons; with the price at $0.06 a gallon, Carlson's total $1.80 fuel bill stands as the most economical performance in motor racing history.

 1915: Ralph DePalma's Mercedes again begins to slow with connecting rod problems late in the race.
 This time though he makes it to the finish to win.

 1916: Dario Resta wins the race, which was shortened to 300 miles (500 km) due to the ongoing war in Europe.
 The field of 21 cars is the smallest ever.
 Later in the year, the Harvest Auto Racing Classic is also held.

 1917–1918: Race is not held on account of World War I. Other tracks continue to host smaller events, but Indianapolis voluntarily suspends the race.
 Though closed to racing, the Speedway is used as an airstrip, serving as a fuel stop between Air Force bases in Dayton, Ohio and Rantoul, Illinois.

-1919: With the track reopened after the war, local Indiana-born driver Howdy Wilcox breaks a four-race winning streak by Europeans.
+1919: With the track reopened after the war, local Indiana-born driver Howdy Wilcox wins the race.
 There are 19 rookies who start this year's race, the most newcomers in one Indy 500 field (if one discounts the "all-rookie" field of 1911).